1994 Bausch & Lomb Championships

 The 1994 Bausch & Lomb Championships was a women's tennis tournament played on outdoor clay courts at the Amelia Island Plantation on Amelia Island, Florida in the United States that was part of Tier II of the 1994 WTA Tour.
 It was the 15th edition of the tournament and was held from April 4 through April 10, 1994.
-Arantxa Sánchez Vicario won the singles title.
+First-seeded Arantxa Sánchez Vicario won her second consecutive singles title at the event.